LiranMeirovich/MinaMaze/README.md

 Description:
 The player enters a maze and needs to find a key to open the door to the next floor while being chased by a minotaur,
-the player is assited by his assistant which can locate the key or be used as a decoy for the minotaur
+the player is assisted by his NPC-buddy which can locate the key or be used as a decoy for the minotaur
 if the player reaches the throne-room in the 4th floor he wins.

 Features: